aCursedComrade/acursedcomrade.github.io/source/_posts/proc-enumeration.md

 - `/proc/net/`
   - Like `/proc/mounts`, this link points to the `/proc/<PID>/net/` **directory** of the own process.
 The entries within this directory holds different kinds of information about the networking stack that is accessible by the process (Refer `/proc/net` in man pages[^2]).
-  - For example, `arp` entry holds the ARP cache of the system which can be used to discover internal hosts of the network. `tcp` and `udp` entries have relevant connections that are established or listening on the system (in hex format).
+  - For example, `arp` entry holds the ARP cache of the system which can be used to discover internal hosts of the network and the interface names which is usefult to know in some cases. `tcp` and `udp` entries have relevant connections that are established or listening on the system (in hex format).

 ![Response of /proc/net/arp](../img/proc_net_arp.png)